rust-lang/rust/CONTRIBUTING.md

 #### Synchronizing a subrepo

 There are two synchronization directions: `subrepo push` and `subrepo pull`.
+Both operations create a synchronization commit in the rustc repo.
+This commit is very important in order to make future synchronizations work.
+Do not rebase this commit under any circumstances.
+Prefer to merge in case of conflicts or redo the operation if you really need to rebase.

 A `git subrepo push src/tools/clippy` takes all the changes that happened to the copy in this repo and creates commits on the remote repo that match the local changes (so every local commit that touched the subrepo causes a commit on the remote repo).
-Again, This `subrepo push` operation also creates a commit in this (rustc) repo that you need to get merged without rebasing.
-This is very important in order to make future synchronizations work.

 A `git subrepo pull src/tools/clippy` takes all changes since the last `subrepo pull` from the clippy repo and creates a single commit in the rustc repo with all the changes.
-Again, do not rebase this commit under any circumstances.
-Redo the operation if you need to.

 #### Creating a new subrepo dependency